NYS Residency Application

-Please carefully read the instructions below.
+Carefully read the application instructions below.
 In addition to the residency application, you must provide the required supporting documents.

-NOTE: If you live in New York State, but outside the five boroughs of New York City, do not fill out this application.
+If you are a New York State resident living outside the five boroughs of New York City, do not fill out this application.
 Instead, apply for a Certificate of Residence issued by the chief fiscal officer of the New York State county in which you reside.

-If you attended a New York State high school for two or more years, and graduated from it within the last five years, you are eligible for New York State resident tuition.
-You don’t have to complete the application.
+If you attended a New York State high school for two or more years, and graduated from that high school within the last five years, you are eligible for New York State resident tuition.
+You do not need to complete the application.
 We only need a copy of your high school diploma and transcript or GED diploma.

-Students receiving Parent PLUS Loans are not eligible for New York State resident tuition if the parents are not New York residents.
+If you are receiving Parent PLUS Loans and your parents are not New York residents, you are not eligible for New York State resident tuition.
+Do not complete this application.

 Completed applications must be submitted prior to the end of the registration period for the semester for which the application is intended.

 |Winter 2022||January 5, 2022|